 The St. John River usually provides adequate water for canoeing during the month of May.
 How late in the spring good canoeing is possible depends on winter snow cover, temperature and rain fall.
-The minimum for good canoeing, in our judgment, is 3,000 cfs (cubic feet per second) at the Dickey gauging station.
-You can check the level of water in the gauge reading on the internet at http://waterdata.usgs.gov/nwis/uv?01010500.
+The minimum for good canoeing, in our judgment, is 5,000 cfs (cubic feet per second) at the Dickey gauging station.
+(While we considered 3,000 CFS as adequate years ago, we determined that the water runoff in the river basin accurs much quicker now.)
+You can check the level of water in the gauge reading on the internet at- http://waterdata.usgs.gov/nwis/uv?01010500.
 Less than this amount will result in grounding out or portaging much of the way.
 You are also welcome to call us for current conditions at (207) 435-6213.